-Balanced Budget: A budget where expenditures are equal to income or sometimes where expenditures are less than income.
-A balanced budget can include a planned draw down of fund balances within set quidelines.
+Balanced Budget: A budget where expenditures are equal to Advanced Refunding: A transaction in which new debt is income or sometimes where expenditures are less than income.
+A balanced budget can include a planned draw down of fund

-Basis of Accounting: The timing of recognition, that is, when the effects of transactions or events should be recognized for financial reporting purposes.
+Basis of Accounting: The timing of recognition, that is, when Allocation: A part of a lump-sum appropriation, which is the effects of transactions or events should be recognized for

-Bond: A written promise to pay a specified sum of mon-ey, called the face value or principal amount, at a spec-ified date in the future, call the maturity date, together with periodic interest at a specified rate.
-The most com- mon types of bonds are general obligation and revenue bonds.
+Bond: A written promise to pay a specified sum of mon- ey, Appraised Value: The market value of real and person- al called the face value or principal amount, at a spec- ified date property located in the City as of January 1 each year, determined in the future, call the maturity date, together with periodic by the Parker County Appraisal District.
+Appropriation: interest at a specified rate.
+The most com- mon types of bonds The maximum level of spending for each fund and for each are general obligation and revenue bonds.
 There are most frequently used for construction of large capital projects, such as buildings, streets and bridges.

-Budget: A plan of financial operation embodying an estimate of proposed expenditures for a given period and the proposed means of financing them.
+legislative body by means of which appropriations are given Budget: A plan of financial operation embodying an estimate legal effect.
+It is the method by which the expenditure side of the of proposed expenditures for a given period and the proposed annual operating budget is enacted into law by the legislative means of financing them.
 Used without any modifier, the term usually indicates a financial plan for a single fiscal year.

-Budget Calendar: The schedule of key dates or milestones, which the City departments follow in the preparation, adoption and administration of the budget.
+personal property for use as a basis for levying property taxes. which the City departments follow in the preparation, adoption and administration of the budget.